-Reserve Forces Day Council Boer War Commemorative Medallions WW1 and WW2 Clasps
+Reserve Forces Day Council Boer War Commemorative Medallion

 The Reserve Forces Day Council’s objective is to "Raise the profile of the Reserve Forces and to thank serving and former members for their service, and their families and employers for their essential support."

 This medallion has been struck for descendants and in memory of those Soldiers who fought in the War.